Yohimbine - The Ultimate Guide: Dosage, Benefits & For Weight Loss

 A study of 23 individuals found that a dose of 0.4mg/kg of yohimbine not only increased norepinephrine in the blood, blood pressure, and heart rate, but it also increases impulsive response rates.
 These response rates are measured by the number of impulsive errors, response biases, and reaction times on an immediate memory task.
-While yohimbine may improve your reaction time it may also encourage you to act irrationally.

 Most human studies completed thus-far examine the impact of oral yohimbine consumption on erectile dysfunction (ED) in males.
 A meta-analysis of seven randomized, placebo-controlled trials found that yohimbine is significantly more effective in treating ED compared to placebo.
 These findings did not compare yohimbine to prescription medications like Viagra®, which are designed to treat ED.

 A double-blind placebo-controlled study provided 86 subjects with either 30mg of yohimbine HCL split across three doses or placebo daily for eight weeks.
 Researchers measure both subjective and objective criteria halfway through and at the end of the study.